brenonaraujo/rinhabackend-golang/backlog.md

 - [ ] **Unit and Integration Tests for Statement**: Test the endpoint for accuracy, performance, and error handling.

 ## Initial Customer Setup
-- [ ] **Database Seed Script**: Write a script to pre-populate the database with the specified customer records, ensuring correct IDs, limits, and initial balances are set.
+- [x] **Database Seed Script**: Write a script to pre-populate the database with the specified customer records, ensuring correct IDs, limits, and initial balances are set.
   - Explicitly exclude ID 6 to test for the non-existence case.

 - [ ] **Verification Tests for Initial Setup**: Confirm that the seeding process correctly initializes the database with the required customer data.

 Remember to prioritize these tasks based on dependencies, starting with the initial setup, followed by core endpoint implementation, and lastly, testing and optimization.

-## Quality Assurance
-- [ ] **Unit Testing**: Write tests for individual units/components to ensure reliability.
-- [ ] **Integration Testing**: Test the integration of different parts of the application to ensure they work together as expected.

-## Performance Optimization
-- [ ] **Profiling and Optimization**: Use Go's profiling tools to identify bottlenecks and optimize them.
-- [ ] **Concurrency Management**: Leverage Go's concurrency model (goroutines and channels) to improve performance, especially in IO-bound operations.

-## Documentation and Deployment
-- [ ] **API Documentation**: Document the API endpoints, request/response formats, and any other relevant information.
-- [ ] **Deployment Preparation**: Containerize the application with Docker for consistent deployment and scalability.

-## Monitoring and Maintenance
-- [ ] **Logging**: Implement structured logging for monitoring and debugging purposes.
-- [ ] **Performance Monitoring**: Integrate performance monitoring tools to continuously track application performance.

-Remember to prioritize tasks based on dependencies, with initial setup tasks first, followed by core development, and finally optimization and documentation.